Pre-licensing programs are designed to fulfill the necessary courses prior to applying for a state license.

 A Leasing Agent is a person who is employed by a Real Estate Broker to engage in licensing activities limited to leasing residential real estate.

-This course is designed for real estate professionals that would like to earn their license to become a real estate continuing education instructor.
+We offer two courses designed for real estate professionals that would like to earn their license to become a real estate continuing education or pre-licensing instructor.